simonsobs-uk/data-centre/docs/maintainer/releasing.md

 # Making a new release

+## Edit changelog

+Located at `docs/changelog.md`.
+Use <https://github.com/simonsobs-uk/data-centre/compare/v0.2.0...main> to help see what's changed for example.

 ## Building

 For the documentation, we aim to deliver it in these formats: HTML, ePub, PDF.